 The Company also intends to raise at least \$10.0 million in additional cash in 2005 through a debt or equity financing or pursuant to a corporate partnership, to permit it to proceed with certain of its product development efforts, which are currently not included in the 2005 operating plan.
-The Company is seeking the additional financing or a corporate partnership to allow it to proceed with the enrollment of patients in the Phase 3 clinical trial of TOCOSOL Paclitaxel.
+The Company is also seeking the additional financing or a corporate partnership to allow it to proceed with the enrollment of patients in the Phase 3 clinical trial of TOCOSOL Paclitaxel.
 The Company cannot be certain that such additional financing or corporate partnership will be available at acceptable terms, or at all.

-If the Company is unable to raise additional cash in 2005 through either debt or equity financing or pursuant to a corporate partnership by the end of the second quarter of 2005, the Company will continue to implement its scaled back 2005 operating plan such that it would have sufficient cash to fund its operations through at least the end of first quarter 2006.
-Under this assumption, the required operations scale back would be significant, and would involve reductions in programs, operations and personnel which would materially impact the Company's ability to initiate Phase 3 clinical trials for TOCOSOL Paclitaxel and advance product candidates along in development.
+As of June 30, 2005, the Company had not concluded a partnership or closed on additional funding.
+The Company had originally targeted contingency spending cuts for the beginning of the third quarter.
+However, due to the continued ability to manage second half 2005 program spending as well as prudent cash management during the first half of 2005, the Company has been able to defer the contingency spending cuts such that key programs could continue until the end of the third quarter.
+If the Company is unable to raise additional funds through either a corporate partnership and/or an equity financing by the end of the third quarter, it will need to implement its contingency spending plan, such that it would have sufficient cash to fund operations through at least the end of the first quarter of 2006.
+Under this assumption, the required operations scale back would be significant, and would involve reductions in programs, operations and personnel which would materially impact the Company's ability to initiate the Phase 3 clinical trial for TOCOSOL Paclitaxel on schedule and advance product candidates along in development.